Akeush/winOS/README.md

 ## Last tweak

-use the tool named winutil who launched before this using powershell and use those settings (you need to choose between Desktop or Laptop)
+use the tool named winutil who launched before this using powershell and use those settings

 ### Desktop